MariaDash/Client-Server-Architecture/README.md

 `Application Layer`
 Application layer interacts with an application program, which is the highest level of OSI model.
 The application layer is the OSI layer, which is closest to the end-user.
 It means the OSI application layer allows users to interact with other software application.

 Application layer interacts with software applications to implement a communicating component.
 The interpretation of data by the application program is always outside the scope of the OSI model.
+HTTP, SMTP, FTP protocols work/ Applications are uniquely demarcated with a combination of IP:Port (or socket) (443: HTTPS web applications, 8080: HTTP applications).
+A lot of ports are reserved on the client computer.

 Example of the application layer is an application such as file transfer, email, remote login, etc.